Sidorenko's conjecture for blow-ups: Weighted homomorphism densities

-We make two remarks about the definition of $\HH_\alpha$.
-Firstly, note that $V_0$ has a different status to the rest of the $V_k$ in that, for each $F \in \binom{[m]}{r}$, $U_0(F)$ is identified with the subset $F$ of $V_0 = [m]$, while, for all other $k$, the $U_k(F)$ are all disjoint subsets of $V_k$.
-Secondly, if any $\beta_k = 0$ for $k<r$, we simply ignore the $k$-th coordinate.
+We make two further remarks about the definition of $\HH_\alpha$.
+First, note that $V_0$ has a different status to the rest of the $V_k$ in that, for each $F \in \binom{[m]}{r}$, $U_0(F)$ is identified with the subset $F$ of $V_0 = [m]$, while, for all other $k$, the $U_k(F)$ are all disjoint subsets of $V_k$.
+Thus, the $\binom{m}{r}$ edge-disjoint copies of $\GG_\alpha$ that decompose $\HH_\alpha$ are close to being vertex disjoint in the sense that they can only intersect in $V_0$.
+Second, if any $\beta_k = 0$ for $k<r$, we simply ignore the $k$-th coordinate.
 This will reduce the uniformity of the hypergraph, but all of our arguments still go through in this case.
 For convenience of notation, we assume in what follows that $\beta_k \neq 0$ for all $k$.

 Now let $W_\alpha:[0,1]^{r+1}\rightarrow [0,1]$ be the function

 where

 Our first step is contained in the next lemma.